The 50 Most Successful Shark Tank Products from the Last Decade

 One of Mark Cuban’s favorite Shark Tank investments, Tower Paddle Boards is the standup paddleboard (SUP) company that left the show with $150,000 from Cuban and went on to generate more than $30 million in sales.
 Fans of the sport will love the company’s boards and accessories.

 One part oversize, cozy sweatshirt, one part blanket, the Comfy is a must-have for homebodies.
-Can't you just picture yourself curling up with a Comfy while watching Netflix this winter?
+Can’t you just picture yourself curling up with a Comfy while watching Netflix this winter?
 Same.
-With a near-perfect rating on Amazon, it's no wonder this simple idea has been such a hit.
-Here are 25 more ways you can relax for free.
+With a near-perfect rating on Amazon, it’s no wonder this simple idea has been such a hit.
+Here are some cozy loungewear sets you’ll want to live in.

 Sun-Staches are the novelty glasses you didn’t even know you needed.
 Great for parties, holidays, or just because, Daymond John invested $300,000 into the company in 2014.
 Since then, sales have surpassed $20 million.
 With options such as superheroes, Disney characters, and emoticons, there’s something for everyone.
 These are more of the most hilarious gag gifts to give this year.